Should I Go to Urgent Care for a Clogged Ear?

 The first step in addressing alcohol use disorder is recognizing the signs and symptoms.
-Your healthcare provider may diagnose you with alcohol use disorder if you:
+Your healthcare provider may diagnose you with alcohol use disorder if you experience several of the following criteria:

 If you identify with any of these signs, it's crucial to discuss your concerns with your doctor.
 Together, you can set goals and create a treatment plan tailored to your needs.